norton120/pirate_baby/content/posts/replatforming.md

 #### Preferences Among Engineers
 It is not surprising that if you are fluent in Spanish, you might try to get everyone to speak Spanish.
 This is often the simple motivation behind a replatform.
 "I know Ruby on Rails, so why don't we just re-write the app in RoR?"

-There is a particularly sneaky replatform strategy I've seen several times now that is derived from this motivation, and truthfully I have only experienced from TypeScript afficiantos (I am not saying this is a TypeScript only behavior, but I've yet to see someone leverage this approach with a different language).
+There is a particularly sneaky strategy that is derived from this motivation.
+A new engineer who is not a huge fan of the exisiting language or framework announces "he

 - language preference among engineers
 - distant mountain syndrome